nimblehq/infrastructure-templates/CONTRIBUTING.md

 ├── bin # the executable file for the CLI
-│   ├── dev # the executable file for the CLI in development mode │   └── run # the executable file for the CLI in production mode ├── skeleton # the skeleton files for the project
+│   ├── dev # the executable file for the CLI in development mode │   └── run # the executable file for the CLI in production mode ├── templates # the templates files for the project
-│   ├── addons # the skeleton files for common addons e.g. version control, CI/CD, etc.
+│   ├── addons # the templates files for common addons e.g. version control, CI/CD, etc.
-│   │   ├── aws # the skeleton files for AWS modules
+│   │   ├── aws # the templates files for AWS modules
-│   │   └── versionControl # the skeleton files for version control
+│   │   └── versionControl # the templates files for version control
-│   └── core # the skeleton folders
+│   └── core # the templates folders
-│       ├── base # the skeleton files for the base folder │       └── shared # the skeleton files for the shared folder ├── src # the source code of the CLI
+│       ├── base # the templates files for the base folder │       └── shared # the templates files for the shared folder ├── src # the source code of the CLI
 │   ├── commands # the commands of the CLI
 │   │   ├── generate